 - CVE-2021-38647 — Open Management Infrastructure (OMI) RCE Bug: With a severity score of 9.8, it’s one of the three Critical vulnerabilities addressed today.
 The flaw could allow an attacker to run malicious code on an affected system by sending a tainted message via OMI.

 - CVE-2021-26435 — Scripting Engine Memory Corruption Bug: Microsoft rated this Critical but “Exploitation Less Likely.”
 Attackers could potentially fabricate email or web-based scams convincing users to open malicious files designed to exploit this CVE.

 - Windows Print Spooler RCE trio: This component is making headlines once again, this time with CVE-2021-40447, CVE-2021-38667, and CVE-2021-38671.
 It seems this space might still have numerous yet undiscovered vulnerabilities.

 Read this month’s Patch Tuesday release notes to get the full picture of Microsoft’s Patch Tuesday list.
 In addition to the CVEs, this guide also includes details about other Microsoft Windows updates released this Patch Tuesday.

 Stay tuned for more Microsoft Patch Tuesday news and reviews.
 In the meantime, ensure that all your Windows systems get the latest updates and fixes.

-If you’re having any Patch Tuesday issues, maybe trouble installing and tracking patches, Action1 RMM is here to help.
+If you’re having any Patch Tuesday issues, maybe trouble installing and tracking patches, Action1 is here to help.
 Action1 Automated Patch Management tool can seamlessly source, install, and monitor Windows patches and updates on multiple endpoints and servers simultaneously.
 Try it out today and discover unparalleled patching simplicity and freedom.